fledge-iot/fledge/docs/91_version_history.rst

        - The south plugin now supports three different modes of polling.
 Polling at fixed intervals from the time started, polling at fixed times or polling on demand via the control mechanisms.
        - Support has been added to allow filters to ingest passed data onwards during a shutdown of the filter.
 This allows any buffered data to be flushed to the next filter in the pipeline.
        - A numeric list data type has been added to the reading ingestion code of the system.
-       - A security vulnerability in one of the PIP packages used by some of the Python components used by the system.
+       - A Python package, used by the system, found to have a security vulnerability.
+This has been updated.
        - The format of Python traceback has been improved to use multiple lines within the log.
 This makes the trace easier to understand and prevents the truncation that can occur.
        - The setting of log levels from a service is now also reflected in any Python code loaded by the service.
        - The reporting of issues related to failure to load plugins has been improved.